krishna426426/Module-2-YANGSuite/README.md

 ![](imgs/image6.png)

+*Note: It might take some time to dowload the whole repository and you can see the downloading status on the top*

 #### Create a YANG module Set

 Next, you will create a YANG model set.
 A YANG set is a subset of a YANG repository, consisting of a set of modules of interest and any necessary dependencies they have.
 A YANG set could be as large as the entire repository's contents, but it's often more efficient to narrow the set down to only the models that we're really interested in.